greenonline/UI_Better/README.md

 our $flg_post_add_history = 1;  # Move the add history to the end of _tt_readline()
 our $flg_no_history = 0;        # Disable all history calls in _tt_readline()
 ```

+The associated file `UI_Better/History_Better.pm` is actually identical (apart from the package name changes) to the original `History.pm` of [Term::UI](https://perldoc.perl.org/5.12.2/Term::UI) as is only included for completeness.